 Major embouchure injuries like deep cuts, muscle damage, etc. should be treated with the appropriate medical professional.
 Playing should not resume until you are fully healed.

 Managing your practice so you don’t need days off

-As musicians we do not always have the luxury of taking days off whenever we feel like it.
-Therefore, we need to manage our practice so that you are ready at any time.
-Generally, I alternate my daily workload with low intensity days and high intensity days.
-While these different days do not necessarily change the amount of time that I practice they do change the content.
+As musicians, we do not always have the luxury of taking days off due to rehearsals, gigs, or other calls.
+Therefore, we need to manage our daily practice to be ready to play at any time.
+In my own practice, I alternate my daily workload with low intensity practice days and high intensity practice days.
+While these different workloads do not necessarily change the amount of time that I practice they do change the content.

-Low intensity days focus on elements like: response, articulation, finger dexterity, intonation, and other skills that do not place a high amount of strain on my embouchure.
-During low intensity days I also limit the length of any music that I play and focus on shorter sections to allow for pleasantly of rest.
+Low intensity practice days focus on elements like: response, articulation, finger dexterity, intonation, and other skills that do not place a high amount of strain on my embouchure.
+During low intensity practice, I will also limit the length of any music that I play and focus on shorter sections to allow for plenty of rest.

-High intensity days focus on endurance, range (and low intensity day exercises in higher ranges), piccolo trumpet, and other taxing aspects of playing.
-During high intensity days, I also work on any particularly difficult excerpts and do full runs of etudes that I broke up during my low intensity practice.
+High intensity practice days focus on endurance, range, piccolo trumpet, and other more taxing aspects of playing.
+During high intensity practice, I also work on any particularly difficult excerpts and do full runs of etudes that I broke up during my low intensity practice.

-When planning, I try and have a maximum of three high intensity days each week and I may have even fewer if I have several performance responsibilities in a short timespan.
+When planning, I try and have a maximum of three high intensity practice days each week and I often have fewer when I have several performance responsibilities in a short timespan.
 By managing my practice this way I find I am a much more consistent player, I constantly improve, and I’m ready for gigs when my phone rings last minute.